-Redeveloping the Anacostia Arts Center is one example of Wacif’s success in scaling the organization’s impact.
-In the last five years, Wacif has deployed more than $50 million and helped local entrepreneurs create or retain more than 20,000 local jobs.
-The organization’s track record of performance also includes being named 2019 D.C.
+The AAC’s redevelopment is one example of Wacif’s success in scaling the organization’s impact.
+Wacif has deployed more than $50 million and helped local entrepreneurs create or retain more than 20,000 local jobs in the last five years.
+The organization’s track record of performance also includes being named 2022 and 2019 D.C.
 Nonprofit Organization of the Year by the D.C.
 Chamber of Commerce, winning the 2020 Citizenship Award from the Washington Business Journal, being identified in 2022 for the third time as one of the region’s best community nonprofits by the Catalogue for Philanthropy, and being highlighted in 2022 as the country’s #13 Best Nonprofit to Work For by the Nonprofit Times.

 About the Washington Area Community Investment Fund

-The Washington Area Community Investment Fund, Inc. (Wacif) is one of the Washington, D.C. metropolitan area’s leading Community Development Financial Institution (CDFI) focused on small business development.
+Washington Area Community Investment Fund, Inc. (Wacif) is one of the Washington, D.C. metropolitan area’s leading Community Development Financial Institution (CDFI) focused on small business development.
 Wacif’s mission is to increase equity and economic opportunity in underserved communities in the Washington, D.C. area by investing knowledge, social, and financial capital in low-and-moderate-income entrepreneurs.
 To learn more about becoming a financial partner in the redevelopment of the Anacostia Arts Center or Wacif’s mission of equity and opportunity more generally, please email Wacif’s Chief Development Officer Megan Carras at .
 To learn more about Wacif’s mission, visit www.wacif.org.